 …says Awotan dumpsite being re-modelled to international standard

-The clean and green initiative of Gov. Waste To Wealth of Oyo State has created 12,000 direct jobs for skilled, semi-skilled and unskilled income earners in Oyo State, through the on-going rehabilitation at Awotan dumpsite.
+The clean and green initiative of Gov. Seyi Makinde of Oyo State has created 12,000 direct jobs for skilled, semi-skilled and unskilled income earners in Oyo State, through the on-going rehabilitation at Awotan dumpsite.

 “Each registered company invested in the purchase of a minimum of 2 refuse collection trucks valued at N24M and each truck employs a minimum of 6 persons in its day to day running”, he said.

 Making further analysis, Idowu Salawu said, “the scheme, called clean and green initiative, has engaged 6,000 direct employment opportunity.
 Each, presently engaged 500 PSP operators having six personnel managing the 1,000 trucks with drivers, motor boys and 4 refuse parkers engaged on a permanent basis”.

 “Other employment created from the scheme includes 100 daily workers at the host community of Awotan, Apete and Akufo in Ido LGA where the ongoing rehabilitation of dumpsite has provided jobs for about 100 refuse dump scavengers and construction workers that make their daily livelihood at the dumpsite”, he added.

 Salawu further said the total value of investment injected into the Oyo State economy is estimated at N12billion from private sectors just to add value chain into waste management in line with international best practice.

 The contractor who showed journalists at the site round the on-going work said when completed the projects would make better positive economic impacts on the people of the State.

 Mr Salawu further added that since the opening of the dumpsite, over ten million metric tonnes of waste has been dumped so far and with this, Oyo State can take advantage and produce thousands of megawatts of electricity for the good people of the State.